numbbo/coco/howtos/publish-a-dataset-howto.md

-  1. **Open an** [**issue** at the Github repository of COCO](https://github.com/numbbo/coco/issues) (you need to have a Github account) signalling the URL of the archive with a short description of the dataset(s).
+  1. **Open an** [**issue** at the Github repository of COCO](https://github.com/numbbo/coco/issues) (you need to have a Github account) signalling the URL of the archive with a short description of the dataset(s) in the archive.

 ### Example of an resulting archive